Feedback

 Session Synopsis: Chris will reflect on his time working on strategy in a university in New Zealand over the last two years, sharing insights on some of the unique aspects of the New Zealand sector, the similarities and differences to the UK.
 This will include highlighting some of the biggest challenges and issues that the New Zealand sector is currently grappling with and how it is responding, as well as what we might potentially learn from each other.

-Speaker: Ed Castell, Chief of Staff, Universities UK & Miriam Deakin, Director of Strategy, Insight and Member Engagement, UUK
+Speaker: Ed Castell, Chief of Staff, and Miriam Deakin, Director of Strategy, Insight and Member Engagement, both of Universities UK

 Session Synopsis: This session will offer participants insights into UUK's role in convening a broad range of sector partners to sustain the momentum to find sector-led solutions in a financially challenging context.
 It will explore the findings of the first phase of the Transformation and Efficiency Taskforce, and its report Towards an Era of Collaboration, which highlighted the value of higher education providers exploring collaboration, shared services, digital enablement and operational efficiencies, and set out some recommendations for government.
 It will provide participants with an update on the next phase of the Transformation and Efficiency Programme, the learning so far and how to get involved, and allow them to share the challenges they are facing and the strategies and steps their own organisations may be considering to address them.